naivoder/algorithms/README.md

 # algorithms
 Solutions to interesting problems, implementations of cool algorithms.
-Having fun with python :+1:
+Having fun with python :snake:

 These solutions all use Python 3.
 Inspiration for these problems has come from many places, including but not limited to: